St. Anthony Hall: Epsilon: Trinity College

-A gift of fraternity member and recent graduate Robert Habersham Coleman, the Trinity chapter's granite lodge was designed in the rusticated Richardsonian Romanesque style by J. Cleveland Cady in 1878.Andrews, Gregory E. and Herzan, John."National Register of Historic Places Inventory-Nomination Form: Saint Anthony Hall".
+A gift of fraternity member and recent graduate Robert Habersham Coleman, the granite lodge of the Trinity College chapter was designed in the High Victorian Gothic-style by J. Cleaveland Cady in 1878.Andrews, Gregory E. and Herzan, John."National Register of Historic Places Inventory-Nomination Form: Saint Anthony Hall".
 National Park Service.
 Retrieved 2017-11-21.
-Cady was also a member of Trinity's Epsilon chapter of St. Anthony Hall.
+Cady was a member of Trinity's Epsilon chapter.
 This was one of the most expensive fraternity houses in America at the time and was also a "radical departure from the customary tomb-like structures of the secret societies of other campuses".
 Added in 1985 to the National Register of Historic Places, as Saint Anthony Hall, the Epsilon chapter home is the oldest St. Anthony Hall building still in use by the fraternity.
-It is also the oldest fraternity house at Trinity, and one of the oldest buildings on campus.
+It is also the oldest fraternity house at Trinity and one of the oldest buildings on campus.